 If keeping the plant in water, note that resurrection plants cannot survive in constant water and will rot if left in water for too long.
 Therefore, dedicate at least one day a week as a water-free rest day.
 Then, every couple of weeks, resurrection plants should be allowed to dry out completely.

 Although resurrection plants are desert plants, they are sensitive to extreme temperature variations and should not be exposed to too hot or too cold temperatures.
 If you plant them outside, they do not survive extreme fluctuations in temperature.
 Do not keep them outside if the temperatures go lower than 65 F or higher than 85 F.

 Generally, resurrection plants are happy in average room temperatures.
 However, avoid placing resurrection plants in locations next to drafty vents or windows.

 Resurrection plants require very little fertilizing.
 Feed twice a year with a water-soluble fertilizer, once in early spring and once mid-summer.

-Selaginella lepidophylla is commonly confused with Anastatica hierochuntica, both of which are tumbleweeds and resurrection plants, and they share the common name “rose of Jericho” (although Anastatica is considered the ‘true’ rose of Jericho).
-However, these two types of resurrection plants are separate and distinct species that are native to two different continents.
-Anastatica hierochuntica is a member of the Brassicaceae family and is native to arid regions in the Middle East and the Sahara Desert while Selaginella lepidophylla is native to Mexico and parts of the United States and is a part of the spikemoss (Selaginellaceae) family.
+Selaginella lepidophylla is commonly confused with Anastatica hierochuntica.
+Both species are tumbleweeds and resurrection plants.
+They are distinct species that are native to two different continents.
+Anastatica is a member of the Brassicaceae family and comes from the arid regions in the Middle East and the Sahara Desert.
+At the same time, Selaginella is native to Mexico and parts of the United States and is a part of the spikemoss (Selaginellaceae) family.